Britain sets out vision for post-Brexit financial services | Business

 The financial sector was largely left out of Britain's trade deal with the EU, cutting lucrative ties with investors in the bloc, and the industry wants a government strategy for the City.
 The EU has yet to decide how much direct access it will grant the City in future, while trying to engineer a shift in clearing in euro derivatives from London to Frankfurt.

-Sunak said the EU would never have cause to deny Britain access because of poor regulatory standards.
+Sunak said while EU access for the City "has not happened", the bloc would never have cause to deny Britain access because of poor regulatory standards.
 "So I see no reason of substance why the UK cannot or should not continue to provide clearing services for countries in the EU and around the world," he said.

+Petr Wagner from the European Commission's international affairs unit told the Investment Association's annual conference that the EU does not want to "put up a wall" and wanted to deepen its own capital market.
+Sunak said Britain could take a more nuanced approach to serve the fast growing Chinese financial services market of 40 trillion pounds while still taking a "principled stand on issues we judge to contravene our values", a reference to human rights.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)